Chronopolis-Digital-Preservation/chronopolis-docker-compose/README.md

 Finally, we exit out of the build environment, shut it down, and then bring up chronopolis.

-**Note: If you are building a replication node only, issue a 'docker-compose up' command in the node directory rather than the chronup statement below.**
+**[Note: If you are building a replication node only, issue a 'sudo ./nodeup.sh' command in the node directory rather than the chronup statement below.**
 ```
 exit
 exit